Frequently Asked Questions

 - 3. When are personal property taxes due?

-- Personal property taxes are payable in full to the Town of Rutland Treasurer by January 31st of each year.
+- Personal property taxes are payable in full to the Town of Rutland Treasurer by January 31st.

 - 4. How do I claim a WI farmland preservation credit?